The six-year dry spell in Arizona that ended earlier this year was likely an unprecedented event not seen in the past 675 years.

-"It's something that has not occurred since the 1300s," said Dave Meko, a research professor at University of Arizona's Laboratory of Tree-Ring Research.
-"This is unusual."
+"It's something that has not occurred since the 1300s," said Dave Meko, a research professor at University of Arizona's Laboratory of Tree-Ring Research

 The latest sign of climate calamity comes as Arizona continues to suffer from a 21-year period of abnormally low rainfall.